FRC-Team-3140/Rookie-Bot-2024/README.md

 ## Getting Started
 To deploy and run this code on the robot, follow these steps:

-1. Clone this repository to your development environment.
-2. Open the project in your preferred IDE (we use WPIlib VSCode).
+1. Open the project in your preferred IDE (we use WPIlib VSCode).
-3. Ensure that all dependencies are correctly installed and configured.
+2. Ensure that all dependencies are correctly installed and configured.
-4. Build the project to ensure there are no compilation errors.
+3. Build the project to ensure there are no compilation errors.
-5. Deploy the code to your robot using your preferred deployment method (we use Ethernet).
+4. Deploy the code to your robot using your preferred deployment method (we use Ethernet).
-6. Test each subsystem to verify functionality.
+5. Test each subsystem to verify functionality.

 ## Contributing